Need to brush up on your Irish slang? Here the top 80 most used Irish slang phrases.

 Example: We got ossified

-Meaning: Your father, dad (Dublin slang)
+Meaning: An affectionate term for your father, dad (Dublin slang)

 Example: My oul fella is out at the moment